arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 * 7 -> A,B,C (Got it wrong, I checked D initially thinking it asked for invalid declarations.
 D -> (int A[2][]={{1,2,3}, {4,5,6}};))

 > In multi dimensional array, we have to mention the boundation except the first one.
 We can leave the first dimension and it will be filled by the system itself.
-We have to mention the rest of them.
+We have to mention the rest of them and it is mandatory otherwise we will get an error.

 ## Functions (11)